Incident and Injury Reporting and Investigation

 Employers must immediately report serious incidents and fatalities to WorkSafeBC.
 They must also report any incidents where a worker is injured and required medical treatment beyond first aid.

-Additionally, employers must investigate all reportable incidents and any events that could potentially result in serious injury to a worker.
+Additionally, employers must investigate all reportable incidents and any events that could have resulted in a serious injury to a worker (near miss).
 Employers must also take corrective actions to mitigate risks and to prevent similar incidents from recurrence.

 When an Incident Happens

-Not all workplace incidents need to be reported to WorkSafeBC.
-Employers must report incidents only if a work-related injury or disease requires medical treatment beyond first aid or causes the worker to miss work (see details in the section below).
-However, it is good practice to document all workplace incidents, including near-misses (i.e., incidents that did not result in injury but had the potential to cause one) and minor injuries that do not require medical treatment.
+Not all workplace incidents require reporting to WorkSafeBC.
+Employers must report incidents only if a work-related injury or disease required medical treatment beyond first aid or resulted in the worker missing work (see details in the section below).
+However, it is good practice to document all workplace incidents, including near-misses (i.e., incidents that did not result in injury but had the potential to cause one) and minor injuries that did not require medical treatment.
 These records support internal tracking and risk management.
 They also help management complete required forms if the incident becomes reportable.
 This Incident Report Form can assist with documentation.

 Reporting to WorkSafeBC